phpbb/quickinstall/docs/sandbox-cli.md

 | `random`        | Random counts up to load-test size                                   |

 Fixture seeding is supported for MariaDB, MySQL, and PostgreSQL boards.
 SQLite boards currently support `--populate none` only; phpBB's posting and permission APIs can hold SQLite write locks too long for reliable fixture generation.

+Use `board:create --debug` when you want phpBB debug output enabled for the created board.
+Debug mode is independent from fixture presets.

 You can seed again manually: